lsrp-sgo/lsrp-sgo.github.io/README.md

 [![pages-build-deployment](https://github.com/LSRP-Services/lsrp-services.github.io/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/LSRP-Services/lsrp-services.github.io/actions/workflows/pages/pages-build-deployment)

 Credit: Vasek & RM.

-## Not for reproduction, reuse, or "high-inspiration".
-Any form of copying will be meet with strict repercussions.
+### Notice
+Not for reproduction, reuse, or "high-inspiration".
+Use of the source code to host content geared at defameing, defrauding, or demarking credile LSRP or LSRP's SGO Sites is STRICTLY prohibited & will result in a blacklist of use of LSRP Services.
+Using the source code to manipulate bugs or exploit systems is also strictly banned.